defenseunicorns/leapfrogai-backend-llama-cpp-python/README.md

 The default model that comes with this backend in this repository's officially released images is a [4-bit quantization of the Synthia-7b model](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF).

-Other models can be loaded into this backend by modifying the `MODEL_URL` during image creation or Makefile command execution.
-The `MODEL_URL` must point to a single quantized model file, else you will need to use the [llama.cpp](https://github.com/ggerganov/llama.cpp) converter on an un-quantized model.
+Other models can be loaded into this backend by modifying or supplying the [model_download.py](./scripts/model_download.py) arguments during image creation or Makefile command execution.
+The arguments must point to a single quantized model file, else you will need to use the [llama.cpp](https://github.com/ggerganov/llama.cpp) converter on an un-quantized model.
 Please see the Dockerfile or Makefile for further details.

 ### Run Locally